licensedpsychedelics

 The 2026 White House Initiative on Psychedelic Medicine opened federal Right to Try access to ibogaine for eligible veterans, directed the VA to expand its ibogaine PTSD trials, and accelerated FDA review of MDMA-assisted therapy.
 Here is what is actually available today - and how to access it.

-VA ibogaine trials
+VA-adjacent ibogaine trials

-VA MDMA trials
+VA-adjacent MDMA trials

 Tricare Spravato